Cherreads

 "How are the books looking…?"
 She almost hesitated to ask.
 "This'll leave us only two factories for profitable production, and we're still reeling from the entire damn cargo that went up in flames last week, the one that Jin—"

-She stopped herself, as his glare expectedly found her.
+She stopped herself, as his glare reliably found her.

 "The one that you lost to the Firelights, you mean to say…?" he sharply replied.

-She knew better than to press the issue.
+She knew better than to press the issue, even as the others regarded her unpleasantly.

-"In either case," he went on, calling the attention of the rest of their crew, "the Firelights must be vanquished before we make any move on Topside.
-We risk everything with their little merry band still prodding and poking at our side— I'll tolerate no further losses that don't see those fools scattered entirely to the wind…"
+"In either case," he went on, calling the attention of the rest of their crew, "the Firelights need to be vanquished before we make any move on Topside.
+We risk everything with their little merry band still prodding and poking at our side— I'll tolerate no further losses that don't finally see those fools scattered entirely to the wind…"

-"To find their hideout… we offer something up as bait?"
-Sevika chimed in, honing in on his meaning.
+"…To expose their hideout, we offer something up as bait?"
+Sevika replied, honing in on his meaning.
+She sure knew who she'd volunteer…

 Before he could answer her, the men perked up to a figure emerging from the fog from across the bridge; their messenger had returned.